Welcome to today's edition of the Rush 24-7 podcast.

 I mean, the beast gets some of the worst miles per gallon on the planet.

-But what's the point of going around on a bus again?
+But what's the point of going around on a bus again, except maybe to try to look like one of the people?

-What when the last time you think Obama ever wrote a bus in real life?
+When's the last time you think Obama ever rode a bus in real life?

 He wants everybody else to, but when's the last time he did?